-Baytex has been assigned a corporate credit rating of BB with a stable outlook and our Senior Notes have been assigned a credit rating of BB by Standard and Poor's Rating Services, a division of McGraw-Hill Companies (Canada) Corporation ("S&P").
 S&P's credit ratings are on a long-term debt rating scale that ranges from AAA to D, which represents the range from highest to lowest quality of such securities rated.
 According to the S&P rating system, debt rated "BB" is considered less vulnerable to non-payment than other speculative issues, however it faces ongoing uncertainties or exposure to adverse business, financial, or economic conditions which could lead to the obligor's inability to meet its financial obligations.
 The ratings from AA to CCC may be modified by the addition of a plus (+) or a minus (-) sign to show relative standing within the major rating categories.
 In addition, S&P may add a rating outlook of "positive", "negative" or "stable" which assesses the potential direction of a long-term credit rating over the intermediate term (typically six months to two years).

-Moody's Investor Service Inc. ("Moody's") has assigned Baytex a corporate family credit rating of B1, assigned our Senior Notes a credit rating of B2 and stated that our rating outlook is stable.
 Moody's credit ratings are on a long-term debt rating scale that ranges from Aaa to C, which represents the range from highest to lowest quality of such securities rated.
 According to the Moody's rating system, securities rated "Caa" are rated as being poor quality and a very high credit risk.
 Moody's appends numerical modifiers 1, 2 and 3 to each generic rating classification from Aa through C. The modifier 1 indicates that the security ranks in the higher end of its generic rating category; the modifier 2 indicates a mid-range ranking; and the modifier 3 indicates a ranking in the lower end of its generic rating category.
 In addition, Moody's may add a rating outlook of "positive", "negative", "stable" or "developing" which assess the likely direction of an issuers rating over the medium term.